tomoslau/tomoslau.github.io/_posts/2020-01-25-gogox-delivery-for-merchants.md

 layout: post
 company: GogoX
 title: Building the delivery experience for small and medium-sized merchants
+description: With the rise of e-commerce merchants using our delivery service, we identified, validated, and tackled their operational pain points by creating a seamless web and mobile app experience, simplifying their flow for repeat orders, and introducing bulk and API delivery to integrate with their e-commerce platforms.
 date: 2020-01-25 00:00:00 +0800
 categories:
 year: 2020